How Do Sober Homes Work?

 Solidifying New Tools

 It takes a while to develop new habits—research suggests 66 days before a new one is formed.
-Unfortunately, addiction is a habit that is extremely hard to break.
-Sober living homes allow recovering individuals to establish new healthy habits.
-They are required to abstain from drugs or alcohol and random drug tests are administered.
-Most importantly, they receive encouragement and peer support in pursuing a new, healthy lifestyle.
+Sober living homes allow recovering individuals to establish new, healthy habits.
+They learn to replace old routines that no longer serve them with healthier ones.
+Most importantly, they receive encouragement and peer support in pursuing their goals.
 They don’t just regain confidence, they also regain independence.